million12/docker-typo3-flow-neos-abstract/README.md

 **T3APP_ALWAYS_DO_PULL**
 Default: `T3APP_ALWAYS_DO_PULL=false`
-Set to true to execute `git pull` command inside Neos root directory (preceded by git clean/reset to avoid any potential conflicts).
-This might be useful to ensure fresh/latest codebase of your app, even if the pre-installed image version is a bit outdated.
-Note: if you provided `T3APP_BUILD_BRANCH` which is not a branch but a tag, the pull will fail.
+When *true*, the newest codebase will be pulled using `git pull` when container starts (preceeded by `git clean, git reset` to avoid any potential conflicts).
+It is *false* by default as it seems to be more safe during development to avoid loosing any code changes, but it's useful to set it to *true* to ensure fresh/latest codebase of your app.
+Note: if you provided `T3APP_BUILD_BRANCH` which is not a *branch* but a *tag*, the pull will fail.

 **T3APP_FORCE_VHOST_CONF_UPDATE**
 Default: `T3APP_FORCE_VHOST_CONF_UPDATE=true`